narma/tranzactio/README.md

 The layer to build a `Database` from a `javax.sql.DataSource` is on the `Database` object.
 Here's an example for Doobie.
-Again, the code for Anorm is identical, except it has a different import: `io.github.gaelrenoux.tranzactio.anorm._` instead of `io.github.gaelrenoux.tranzactio.doobie._`.

 ```scala
 import io.github.gaelrenoux.tranzactio.doobie._